SaharBarak/whatsapp_ai/readme.md

 #  WhatsApp AI Group Assistant - Hasus

 ## Overview
-חסוס is an AI-powered group assistant designed for WhatsApp groups.
+is an AI-powered group assistant designed for WhatsApp groups.
 Leveraging advanced natural language processing and machine learning, חסוס enhances group interactions by automating searches, providing data insights, and adding a touch of humor.
 It keeps the group lively by participating in conversations and generates weekly summaries of group activities.

 ## Features
 - **Automated Searches:** Uses SerpAPI to fetch relevant information and provide data insights.